What Is Business Compliance?

 One of the questions we hear from customers of CorpNet is, “What happens if I fail to meet requirements or don’t meet them on time?

 For one, you risk piercing the corporate veil that protects your personal assets from liabilities of your business.
-If someone sues your LLC or corporation, your home, personal checking account, retirement savings, etc. could become vulnerable if judgment is made against your business.
-Why put yourself in that situation?
+If someone sues your LLC or corporation, your home, personal checking account, retirement savings, etc. could become vulnerable if a judgment is made against your business.

 Additionally, your state might impose late fees and levy interest on payments that you owe on certain filings and renewals.
 Who needs that extra expense?